 The Centre for Late Antique and Byzantine Studies (CLABS) offers an interdisciplinary approach to studying the Late Antique and Byzantine Empire broadly during the period c.
 AD 300 to AD 900.

-The Centre was established in 2007 by members of the Archaeology and Classics departments, which have strong traditions in the field.
+The Centre was established in 2007 by members of the then separate, now merged, Archaeology and Classics departments at University of Nottingham.

 The Centre hosts an annual series of research seminars, inviting UK and international scholars to talk at CLABS sponsored events at the university, with a longer-term objective to hold conferences arising from the research interests of relevant staff members.